makkus/freckles/README.rst

    freckles dotfiles -f gh:makkus/dotfiles

-*freckles* will download the dotfiles repo, install all the applications that are referenced, then link the dotfiles themselves into the right place (for more details, check `below <Example #1, where we checkout our dotfiles and setup our development machine_>`_ and :doc:`here </adapters/dotfiles>`).
-Or you can use *freckles* to start contributing to *freckles* itself by letting it download it's own source code and set up a development environment for it:
+*freckles* will download the dotfiles repo, install all the applications that are referenced, then link the dotfiles themselves into the right place (for more details, check `the example below <Example #1, where we checkout our dotfiles and setup our development machine_>`_, or the ``dotfile`` adapter documentation `here <https://docs.freckles.io/en/latest/adapters/dotfiles.html>`_).
+Or you can use *freckles* to get you started working on *freckles* itself by letting it download it's own source code and set up a development environment for it:

 .. code-block:: console

    freckles python-dev -f gh:makkus/freckles

-This will check out the *freckles* source code from `it's github repo <https://github.com/makkus/freckles>`_, install all the system dependencies *freckles* needs, creates a virtual environment called ``freckles-dev`` and installs *freckles* and its python dependencies into it (more details: `below <Example #2, where we setup a Python development project_>`_ and :doc:`here </adapters/python-dev>`).
+This will check out the *freckles* source code from `it's github repo <https://github.com/makkus/freckles>`_, install all the system dependencies *freckles* needs, creates a virtual environment called ``freckles-dev`` and installs *freckles* and its python dependencies into it (more details can be found `in the example below <Example #2, where we setup a Python development project_>`_ and the ``python-dev`` adapter documentation `here <https://docs.freckles.io/en/latest/adapters/python-dev.html>`_).

 Or, maybe you are working on a webpage.
 If somebody writes an adapter for this usecase, *freckles* could download your source files, setup a webserver and potential dependencies (php? ruby?, ...) on your dev machine, then puts configuration in place so you can start working straight away.

 ``freckecute``
 ==============

-Basically a wrapper around Ansible_, making it easier to get started writing and executing task lists ('playbooks') locally.
-It also allows you to write short scriptlets ('*frecklecutables*'), which can be command-line applications themselves.
-As *freckles* is built ontop of *Ansible*, `all Ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_, as well as `all roles on Ansible galaxy <https://galaxy.ansible.com>`_ can be used as building blocks for a *frecklecutable*.
+Basically a wrapper around Ansible_, making it easier to get started writing and executing task lists ('playbooks' in Ansible-speak) locally.
+It allows you to execute short (yaml) scriptlets ('*frecklecutables*').
+As *freckles* is built on top of *Ansible*, `all Ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_, as well as `all roles on Ansible galaxy <https://galaxy.ansible.com>`_ can be used as building blocks for such a *frecklecutable*.

 *frecklecute* comes with a few default *frecklecutables*, for example one (called `'ansible-task' <https://github.com/makkus/freckles/blob/master/freckles/external/frecklecutables/ansible-task>`_) that lets you execute any arbitrary Ansible module or role directly.
 This is what it looks like to ensure a folder exists, using *frecklecute* (including '`inaugurating <inaugurate_>`_'/bootstrapping *frecklecute* itself):